A Boat Buyers’ Guide

 Who to Call?

-We invite you to contact Yacht BC Yacht Sales or any member of the British Columbia Yacht Broker’s Association (BCYBA).
-As members of the BCYBA, we adhere to a code of ethics and handle all transactions according to prescribed procedures so that every client is treated with high standards of professionalism.
-Transparency is key.
-We believe that our clients should be well informed through all the steps involved.
-In addition to the purchase, we’ll be pleased to help with arrangements for delivery, moorage, yacht service or charter management.
+We recommend that you contact any member of the British Columbia Yacht Broker’s Association (BCYBA).
+Members adhere to a code of ethics and handle all transactions according to prescribed procedures so that every client is treated with high standards of professionalism.

 Main image at top of page: Blue Sky at Pender